 Within 24 hours a MCO team member will make a follow-up call with the client to check on the client’s well-being.

-Mobile Crisis Outreach is currently offered to residents of the following counties: Linn, Johnson, Iowa, Jones, Buchanan, Delaware, Bremer and Benton
+Mobile Crisis Outreach is currently offered to residents of the following counties: Linn, Benton, Jones, Delaware, Bremer, Buchanan, Cedar, Jackson, Clinton, Scott, and Muscatine.

 Mobile Crisis Outreach is intended for situations where clients would benefit more from a face-to-face meeting than from a call to the Foundation 2 crisis hotline.
 Those situations could include: